 Fully Migratory Species

-Many species of ducks, geese, and and other waterfowl that use Mississippi habitats are fully migratory.
+Many species of ducks, geese, and other waterfowl that use Mississippi habitats are fully migratory.
 These include:

-These species rely heavily on high-quality stopover and wintering habitats in Mississippi, including flooded agricultural fields, managed wetlands, and oxbow lakes.
+These species rely heavily on high-quality stopover and wintering habitats in Mississippi, including flooded agricultural fields, managed natural wetlands, and oxbow lakes.

 Partially Migratory and Resident Waterfowl